PlacidPenguin/PlacidPenguin.github.io/README.md

 ### How to make a new month
 1. Navigate down to the year you want from the [content](content/) folder
 2. Create a new file and name it the month you want with the ```.html``` extension.
-3. Copy and paste the following:
+3. Copy and paste, into the new file, the following:
 ```
 ---
 layout: series